Marker Logo

 this page online

-miles away); West Hill (approx. 0.2 miles away); Smith-Clark-Smith House (approx. 0.2 miles away); Site of Edward Mandell House Home (approx. 0.2 miles away); Austin's Moonlight Towers (approx. 0.2 miles away).
+(approx. 0.2 miles away); West Hill (approx. 0.2 miles away); Smith-Clark-Smith House (approx. 0.2 miles away); Site of Edward Mandell House Home (approx. 0.2 miles away); Austin's Moonlight Towers (approx. 0.2 miles away).
 Touch for a list and map of all markers in Austin.

 Also see . . .
 History of the Caswell House.
-The house is now owned by the Austin Journal Forum and is used for private functions.
+The house is now owned by the Austin Junior Forum and is used for private functions.
 (Submitted on December 24, 2009, by Keith Peterson of Cedar Park, Texas.)

 Daniel H. Caswell House image.
 Click for full size.

-Photographed By Keith Peterson, July 8, 2007
+Photographed by Keith Peterson, July 8, 2007

 2. Daniel H. Caswell House